Christopher Fisher

 Taae Hamid

-Taae Hamid is a first-year graduate student at Ohio University, pursuing a master’s degree in piano performance under the tutelage of Dr. Christopher Fisher.
-He graduated with a bachelor of music in piano performance from Ohio University where he will continue his studies.
+Taae Hamid is a second-year graduate student at Ohio University, pursuing a master’s degree in piano performance under the tutelage of Dr. Christopher Fisher.
+He graduated with a Bachelor of Arts in piano performance from Ohio University.

 During his undergraduate studies, Taae participated in many activities and projects to create a greater interest for classical music in southeastern Ohio.
 His senior thesis titled, “Classical Music in Southeast Ohio: The Impact of Performance on a Rural Community” deals with the lack of participation in classical music within southeastern Ohio and seeks to find ways to create greater interest in the study of music.
 In addition, Taae was an active member of MTNA during his undergraduate degree and participated in many projects and conferences to improve his skills in teaching and motivating younger generations of students.
 His collegiate chapter was given multiple awards due to its innovative methods of reaching the residents of Athens, Ohio, through classical music.